s-wheels/image_text_similarity/README.md

 ```
 1. Add images to the image directory to compute the similarity
 2. Strings can be changed within the script
+3. By default all images in the images folder will be analysed to similarity to the strings in the script and a ranking will be produced.

 ## Report